History of Saint John, New Brunswick: British colony (1758–1867)

 During the Seven Years' War, many more Acadians sought refuge from mainland Nova Scotia to the Saint John River.
 During the St. John River Campaign (1758), the British built Fort Frederick on the remains of Fort Menagoueche and burned every village on the river up to and including Fredericton, New Brunswick.

 During the American Revolutionary War, the area was attacked by American privateers during the raid in 1775.
 This was followed two year later by the St. John expedition.
 In 1777, American forces briefly controlled Saint John after laying siege to it in 1777.
 In response, Major John Small personally led a force to drive out the Americans.

-On June 30, 1777 under the command of Captain Hawker, four British ship with the 84th Regiment of Foot (Royal Highland Emigrants) arrived on the scene under the command of Major Gilfred Studholme.
+On June 30, 1777 under the command of Captain Hawker, four British ships with the 84th Regiment of Foot (Royal Highland Emigrants) arrived on the scene under the command of Major Gilfred Studholme.
 When the 84th Regiment landed at Saint John on June 30, 1777, the Americans retreated to the woods.
 The 84th marched through the woods and were ambushed by the Americans.
 Twelve Americans and one member of the regiment were killed.
 The 84th overcame Allan's force at Aukpaque (near Fredericton), some of its baggage and arms taken, but only three Americans captured.
 Weeks later, on July 13, 1777, American privateers again attacked Saint John and were repulsed by the 84th.

 In August 1777, the Americans attacked yet again and were successful, carrying off 21 boatloads of plunder.
 As a result, Major Gilfred Studholme arrived in Saint John harbour in November 1777 with orders either to repair Fort Frederick or to build a new fort.
 Because of the low-lying position of Fort Frederick and the damage done to it by the rebels the previous year, Studholme decided to erect a new fortification, and his 50 men, helped by local inhabitants, began the construction of Fort Howe.